How To Deal With An AWOL Employee

 Maintain a record of all the attempts you have made to contact the employee as this will help you to demonstrate that you’ve taken all reasonable steps to contact the person.
 Keep a record of the times of your phone calls, details of the numbers you have called and the voicemail messages you have left, as well as copies of your emails, texts and social media messages you have sent to them.

 If after a few days have passed you have still not managed to make contact you could also try contacting their next of kin and/or calling at their house (if they are not at home leave a note to let them know you have called).
 You should also send a letter asking them to contact you within a specific time period of receiving the letter.
 The letter should be sent to the last known address of the employee and by first class post.
 There is no legal requirement to send it by recorded mail.
-(See the link at the end of this guidance to a template letter you can download)
+(See the link below to a template letter you can download)

 Letter To Send To An AWOL Employee